lightninglabs/loop/docs/autoloop.md

 * Budget not started: if the start date for your budget is in the future, no swaps will be executed until the start date is reached.
 See [budget](#budget) to update.
-* Budget elapsed: if the autolooper has elapsed the budget assigned to it for fees, this reason will be returned.
-See [budget](#budget) to update.
 * Sweep fees: this reason will be displayed if the estimated chain fee rate for sweeping a loop out swap is higher than the current limit.
 See [sweep fees](#fee-market-awareness) to update.